SnorklingTurtle/Minecraft-Camera/README.md

 Minecraft Camera
 ================

 Minecraft Camera plugin for Spigot.
 Adds craft-able cameras to your Minecraft server and the ability to take pictures.
+Works with Geyser, though the camera looks like a Steve head.

 This is an updated version of the [Cameras plugin by Cup0fCode](https://github.com/Cup0fCode/Cameras/).
 Tested on Minecraft 1.20.4.

 This version contains 2 major performance improvements: